norm/whatnext/tasks.md

 - [ ] mark a single task as _medium_ priority
 - [ ] mark a single task **high** priority
 - [ ] mark a block of tasks via the header
 - [ ] sort higher priority tasks to the top -- decide if within files only or entire project

 # version 0.5 - deadlines

 - [ ] mark a single task as having a deadline
 - [ ] embellish deadlines with custom urgency windows

+# version 0.6 - enhancements

+- [ ] colour-code the output
+- [ ] pick tasks at random
+- [ ] some way to mark a section of Markdown for inclusion in the default output